Eggnog-ish Warm Milk To Help You Fall Asleep

 Here is my own experience: Very occasionally, when I’m wide awake and having difficulty falling asleep (like I’ve been staring at the ceiling for an hour or more), I will take a Sleep-Eze.
 Within 10 minutes of taking one I fall asleep.

-The thing is, there is no way that that enough time has passed for the Sleep-Eze to have been effective, so my mind has done all the work on its own.
+The thing is, there is no way that enough time has passed for the Sleep-Eze to have been effective, so my mind has done all the work on its own.
 And, even though I know this, I still take them occasionally and they still work to help me fall asleep.* I read in Matthew Walker’s Why We Sleep that placebos can actually help you fall asleep even when you know they’re placebos so I felt better knowing I wasn’t the only one.

 Back to the warm milk….